Mr. Dennis A. Daggett

 President, Local 1804-1, ILA, AFL-CIO

-Dennis A. Daggett was unanimously re-elected to a second four-year as Executive Vice President of the International Longshoremen’s Association, at the union’s International Convention held in July 2019.
+Dennis A. Daggett was unanimously re-elected to a third four-year as Executive Vice President of the International Longshoremen’s Association, AFL-CIO, at the union’s International Convention held in July 2023.
 He was first elected to this position in July 2015.

-Daggett also serves as President of Local 1804-1, International Longshoremen’s Association.
+Daggett also serves as President of Local 1804-1, International Longshoremen’s Association, AFL-CIO.
 He has served as Chief Negotiator for the ILA-Metropolitan Marine Maintenance Contractors’ Association, Inc. negotiations since 2005.
 Daggett has also served on ILA-USMX Wage Scale committees since the mid-1990s.

-Prior to his election 2015 to one of the top Executive leadership positions in the 45,000-member ILA, Daggett had served four years as President of the Atlantic Coast District, International Longshoremen’s Association.
+Prior to his ILA election in 2015 to one of the top Executive leadership positions in the 85,000-member union, Daggett had served four years as President of the Atlantic Coast District, International Longshoremen’s Association, AFL-CIO.
 He was first elected to a four-year term as Secretary-Treasurer of the ILA’s Atlantic Coast District in 2007.

-A fourth-generation member of his family to work in the longshore industry, Dennis Daggett followed the path of his great-grandfather, becoming the fourth generation in his family to work on the waterfront.
-Dennis Daggett is the oldest son of Harold J. Daggett, who currently is in his third term as the ILA’s International President.
+A fourth-generation member of his family to work in the longshore industry, Dennis Daggett followed the path of his great-grandfather to the New York-New Jersey waterfront.
+Dennis Daggett is the oldest son of Harold J. Daggett, who currently is in his fourth term as the ILA’s International President.
 Dennis’ paternal grandfather and great-grandfather were ILA members working as longshoremen in the Port of New York and New Jersey.

 Dennis Daggett’s own longshoring career began when he was employed in container repair for Maersk Line with Universal Maritime Service Corporation in Port Newark, NJ.
 With his ILA local, Daggett was elected Business Agent in December 2000.